newatoms/guides/develop-business/readme.md

 ### Keep the loop going

-Keep testing and iterating until you feel somewhat confident with your solution and its monetization.
+Keep testing and iterating until you feel somewhat confident with your solution and its monetization or you can rule out an opportunity for growth.

 Don't go overboard, just make sure you understand what you are doing and why.

 ### testing the solution

 In this case, you came up with an app that tells you what the effects of different cooking times will have on your food.
-The app will be free but will have purchases for extra functionality such as calory counters.
+The app will be free but will have purchases for extra functionality such as calorie counters.

 Now it is time to test your product with all those teens and parents.
 Don't hesitate to approach the same people you spoke to, they probably enjoy helping you.